pingcap/docs-cn/optimizer-hints.md

 `IGNORE_PLAN_CACHE()` reminds the optimizer not to use the Plan Cache when handling the current `prepare` statement.

-This hint is used to temporarily disable the Plan Cache when [prepare-plan-cache](/tidb-configuration-file.md#prepared-plan-cache) is enabled.
+This hint is used to temporarily disable the Plan Cache for a certain type of queries when [prepare-plan-cache](/tidb-configuration-file.md#prepared-plan-cache) is enabled.

 In the following example, the Plan Cache is forcibly disabled when executing the `prepare` statement.